denten-books/plain-text/3-format.md

 typographical layout to complex meta-literary directives related to the protection of intellectual property rights, constraints on speech, trade agreements, the politics of surveillance, and clandestine communication.
-The intellectual history of form so considered and based on early twentieth century documents in aesthetic philosophy will meet the material history of format in computer science at an early, decisive period in the development of the discipline.
-The language of formalism will allow us to perceive an important structure at the heart of every digital text.
+The intellectual history of form drawn from the annals of literary theory will meet the material history of format drawn from computer science in the second half of the chapter.
 The chapter ends with the notion of a "smart document," an increasingly common instrument of record capable of policing its own encoded rules of reader engagement: what can be read, how, and where.

 ## Concrete and Universal